Newborns automatically get this test because it’s the law. There are a number of reasons you might get one as an adult:

-Your doctor might tell you he ordered this test to look for hemoglobinopathy.
+Your doctor might tell you they ordered this test to look for hemoglobinopathy.
 That’s a catch-all word that means abnormal hemoglobins.
 Normal hemoglobin carries oxygen and releases it so your muscles and organs can use it.
 Abnormal hemoglobin carries less oxygen.
 These blood cells also have a shorter life span than normal hemoglobin.
 It can lead to something called hemolytic anemia.
 That’s where your red blood cells die sooner than they should.

 Abnormal hemoglobin can also be a sign of other conditions, like:

 - Sickle cell disease.
 Normally, your blood cells are flat, round, and slightly thinner at the center.
 They look like a round piece of dough you squished in the middle between your finger and thumb.
 They’re flexible, and they can pass through tiny blood vessels.
 In sickle cell disease, they’re shaped like a sickle or a quarter moon.
 They’re stiff and can get stuck in small blood vessels so blood can’t get through.
 This can cause a lot of pain when your organs and muscles don’t get the oxygen they need.
 African-Americans have a higher risk of sickle cell anemia than people of other races.

 - Hemoglobin C disease.
 This can give you mild anemia and make your spleen bigger.
 But most of the time it doesn’t cause too much trouble unless you also have other kinds of abnormal hemoglobins.
 African-Americans have a higher risk of hemoglobin C disease and sickle cell disease.
 If Hgb C and the sickle cell trait exist together, you can have more symptoms.

 - Thalassemia.
 If you have it, your body doesn’t make enough red blood cells or there isn’t enough hemoglobin inside them.
 Depending on which kind of hemoglobin is affected, thalassemia can give you anemia that’s mild, moderate, or severe.
 These disorders get passed down from parents to kids through genes.
 People of Italian, Greek, Middle Eastern, South Asian, and African descent are more likely to have thalassemia.